THE COMMONWEALTH OF MASSACHUSETTS

 f.
 Notice to the Judge

 In most complaints, the judge is immediately notified of the entire complaint and invited to respond if he or she wishes.
 If the complaint is to be considered right away by the Commission for summary dismissal, notice of the complaint will be given to the judge along with the Commission's decision as to that.
-If the Executive Director determines upon screening a complaint that notifying the judge of the entire complaint would create a substantial risk of evidence being lost or destroyed, or a substantial danger of retaliation by the judge against the complainant or any other person mentioned in the complaint, the complaint goes to the Commission for immediate consideration of whether there exists such risk or danger.
-If a majority of the Commission votes that there is, the Commission determines the least amount of information in the complaint which will be withheld from the judge, only until such risk or danger ends.
+If the Executive Director determines upon screening a complaint that notifying the judge of the entire complaint would create a substantial risk of evidence being lost or destroyed, or a substantial danger of retaliation by the judge against the complainant or any other person mentioned in the complaint, the complaint goes to the Commission for initial consideration of whether there exists such a risk or danger.
+If the Commission votes that there is not, the judge receives full notice of the complaint before the investigation is begun.
+If the Commission votes that there is such a risk or danger, the Commission determines what information in the complaint is to be withheld from the judge, only until such risk or danger ends, and the judge is notified of the rest.
 The complaint is then investigated.